Coordinate-Based Seismic Interpolation in Irregular Land Survey: A Deep Internal Learning Approach: Acknowledgment

 \begin{IEEEbiographynophoto}{Yu Sun} (Student Member, IEEE) received the B.Eng. degree in electronics and information from Sichuan University, Chengdu, China, in 2015, and the M.S. degree in data analytics and statistics in 2017 from Washington University in St. Louis, St. Louis, MO, USA, where he is currently working toward the Ph.D. degree with the Computational Imaging Group.
 During his Ph.D., he worked as an Intern with Nvidia Corporation in 2021.
 His research interests include computational imaging, machine learning, deep learning, and optimization. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Ulugbek~S.~Kamilov} (Senior Member, IEEE) received the B.Sc./M.Sc.\ degree in communication systems and the Ph.D.\ degree in electrical engineering from EPFL, Lausanne, Switzerland, in 2011 and 2015, respectively.
 He is an Assistant Professor and the Director of Computational Imaging Group (CIG), Washington University in St.\ Louis, MO, USA.
 From 2015 to 2017, he was a Research Scientist with Mitsubishi Electric Research Laboratories (MERL), Cambridge, MA, USA.
-Prof.~Kamilov is an Associate Editor of IEEE Transactions on Computational Imaging and an Advisory Member of Computational Imaging Technical Committee of the IEEE Signal Processing Society.
+Prof.~Kamilov is a Senior Editor of IEEE Signal Processing Magazine, a Member of Bio Imaging and Signal Processing Technical Committee of the IEEE Signal Processing Society.
 He was a recipient of the IEEE Signal Processing Society’s 2017 Best Paper Award and the NSF CAREER Award in 2021. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Brendt Wohlberg} (Senior Member, IEEE) received the B.Sc.
+\begin{IEEEbiographynophoto}{Brendt Wohlberg} (Fellow, IEEE) received the B.Sc.
 (Hons.) degree in applied mathematics, and the M.Sc. (applied science) and Ph.D. degrees in electrical engineering from the University of Cape Town, Cape Town, South Africa, in 1990, 1993, and 1996, respectively.
 He is currently a Staff Scientist with Theoretical Division, Los Alamos National Laboratory, Los Alamos, NM, USA.
 His primary research interests include signal and image processing inverse problems and computational imaging.
 He was a co-recipient of the 2020 SIAM Activity Group on Imaging Science Best Paper Prize.
 He was an Associate Editor for the IEEE TRANSACTIONS ON IMAGE PROCESSING from 2010 to 2014, and for the IEEE TRANSACTIONS ON COMPUTATIONAL IMAGING from 2015 to 2017, and was the Chair of the Computational Imaging Special Interest Group (now the Computational Imaging Technical Committee) of the IEEE SIGNAL PROCESSING SOCIETY from 2015 to 2017.
 He was Editor-in-Chief of the IEEE TRANSACTIONS ON COMPUTATIONAL IMAGING from 2018 to 2021, and is currently Editor-in-Chief of the IEEE OPEN JOURNAL OF SIGNAL PROCESSING. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Henry Arguello} (Senior Member, IEEE) received the B.Sc.
 Eng. degree in electrical engineering and the M.Sc. degree in electrical power from the Universidad Industrial de Santander, Bucaramanga, Colombia, in 2000 and 2003, respectively, and the Ph.D. degree in electrical engineering from the University of Delaware, Newark, DE, USA, in 2013.
 He is currently an Associate Professor with the Department of Systems Engineering, Universidad Industrial de Santander and associate editor for IEEE TRANSACTIONS ON COMPUTATIONAL IMAGING.
 In 2020, he was a Visiting Professor with Stanford University, Stanford, CA, USA, funded by Fulbright.
 His research interests include high-dimensional signal processing, optical imaging, compressed sensing, hyperspectral imaging, and computational imaging. \end{IEEEbiographynophoto}